Governing Your Organisation

 • Treasurer.

 Governance is a collective activity.
-Those who hold officer positions may have particular duties assigned to them, however, overall responsibility is held collectively by the whole group at all times.
+Those who hold officer positions may have particular duties assigned to them, however, overall responsibility remains with the full governing body.

 It is very important that there is always clarity in your organisation as to which specific volunteers are on the governing body.
 Everyone, both inside and outside your organisation, should be able to find out easily who is on the governing body.